urosevic/stock-ticker/readme.txt

 * developed JavaScript code for parsing stock data

 == Upgrade Notice ==

+= 3.0.0 =
+Switch to AlphaVantage.co free API for stock data.

 = 0.1.2 =
 Because we changed default options to single wp_options entry, after upgrade old defaults should be transformed to single entry.
 You can set custom names on settings page.